verbal-noun/dont-fall-game/README.md

 This UI element shows the amount of power in the player's jump when the jump button is released.
 To do this, a custom Powerbar class is created, whose values can be updated externally by the PlayerController class to reflect the jumpPower value.
 The bar moves up and down to give more flexibility to the player.

+TODO ADD IMAGE OR GIF OF POWERBAR

 ### Progress Bar
 This element shows the player's progress of the level.
 The same Powerbar used for Jumping is used here as well.
 This is done by constantly updating the ratio calculated from the tower's highest Y point and the player's current Y position.

+TODO ADD IMAGE OF PROGRESS BAR